rominamarsico/baroque-identities-webapp/README.md

 # baroque-identities-webapp
-a university project at Hochschule Darmstadt, study Leadership in the Creative Industries<br>
+A university project at Hochschule Darmstadt, study Leadership in the Creative Industries.<br>

 https://baroque-identities.firebaseapp.com/